cwangjiang/Takens_protein/README.md

 To conduct delay embedding and diffusion maps on the reconstructed points.

 #### 1_MI
-To compute delay time using the fifth simulation, which is the wild type at 380K, because the simulation are indexing from 0, it show `h2t_4.mat`, not 5, which is a little bit weird.
+To compute delay time using the fifth simulation, which is the wild type at 380K, because the simulation are indexing from 0, the fifth system is actually `h2t_4.mat`, not h2t_5, which is a little bit weird.
 Delay time is determined to be 0.02ns.

 #### 2_FNN
 FNN determines the delay dimension to be 20.